 Existing probation officers with a nationally recognised probation officer qualification such as the PQF Graduate Diploma or Community Justice Degree integrated with a Level 5 Diploma in Probation Practice, Diploma in Probation Practice, Diploma in Social Work (Probation Option) or CQSW (Probation Option) are eligible to apply for probation officer posts.

 Entry-level probation service officer (PSO) posts are advertised locally by the 21 private sector community rehabilitation companies (CRCs) and the National Probation Service (NPS) Divisions.
 PSOs work with lower-risk offenders and train towards a relevant Level 3 qualification, such as the Diploma in Probation Practice, which also provides access to a Level 5 qualification, which in turn provides eligibility to apply for the Professional Qualification in Probation.

 In Scotland, probation officers are known as criminal justice social workers.
-Entry is via a four-year honours degree in social work approved by the Scottish Social Services Council .
+Entry is via a four-year honours degree in social work approved by the Scottish Social Services Council (SSSC) .
 A two-year postgraduate scheme is available for entrants who already possess a degree in another subject.
-Candidates should have some experience in social work/care.
-For further information, contact the SSSC.
+Candidates should have some experience in social work or care.